Feeding Instructions for Liquid Starter

 11. Wait for it to double or triple in size.
 It should take about 12-72 hours depending on the temperature.
 It may be a little sluggish from its travel.
 Patience is key.

-1. Second feeding - Once it has doubled or tripled in size or a clear liquid starts to develop on top, then go ahead and discard all but 30 grams of the starter.
+Second feeding - Once it has doubled or tripled in size or a clear liquid starts to develop on top, then go ahead and discard all but 30 grams

-2. Add 80 grams of Luke warm filtered water to the 30 grams starter and stir it until it’s almost dissolved.
+( about 6 TBS) of Luke warm filtered water to the 30 grams starter and stir it until it’s almost dissolved. - Add 80 grams

 It should be about the thickness and consistency of smooth peanut butter.
 You may have to add a little more flour or water to achieve this consistency :).